vindar/tgx/docs/intro_basic.md

 - **Floating point valued coordinates**: `fVec2(i,j)` represents the **center** of pixel `(i,j)` in the image.
 The pixel itself is a unit lenght square box centered around this location i.e. represented by `fBox2( i-0.5f, i+0.5f, j-0.5f, j+0.5f)`.
 In this case, the whole image (of size `(lx,ly)`) corresponds to the box `fBox2( 0.5f, lx - 0.5f, -0.5f, ly - 0.5f)`.

 Vector and boxes support the usual operations (arithmetics, copy, type conversion...).
-Most drawing methods take vectors and boxes as input parameters instead of scalar. using initializer lists make use of those types straighforward.
+Most drawing methods take vectors and boxes as input parameters instead of scalar: using initializer lists make use of those types straighforward.

 Example:
 ~~~{.cpp}